What affects moving costs in St Albans

 Move typeTypical time rangeWhat affects duration

-Small local move with easy accessShort windowDriveway or close bay, ground-floor, minimal dismantling
+Small local move with easy accessShort windowDriveway or close bay, ground-floor access, minimal dismantling

-Small flat with stairs or permit parkingShort to half-day windowStairs, long carry from legal bay, shuttle loads
+Small flat with stairs or permit parkingShort to half-day windowStairs, longer carry from a legal bay, repeated shuttle loads

-1–2 bed apartment with lift bookingHalf-day windowLift timing, concierge slots, corridor length, queueing
+1–2 bed apartment with lift bookingHalf-day windowLift timing, concierge slots, corridor length, and waiting

-2–3 bed house within ST ALBANSLong half-day to full-dayItem volume, van size/crew match, narrow streets affecting parking
+2–3 bed house within St AlbansLong half-day to full-dayItem volume, crew match, and narrow residential parking conditions

-Local move with town-centre deliveryHalf-day to full-dayLoading bay windows, traffic timing, restricted access height/turning
+Local move with town-centre deliveryHalf-day to full-dayLoading bay windows, traffic timing, and restricted access geometry

 Cost examples by move type